white-poto/simple-fork-php/README.md

 Why SimpleFork
 ------------------------
 Writing Multi-Process program is hard for freshman.
-You must consider recover zombie process, interprocess communication and so on.
+You must consider that how to recover zombie process, interprocess communication and so on.
 Especially handle the process signal.
 SimpleFork framework provide several interfaces which like Java and solutions in process collect, sync and IPC.
 You do not need to consider that how to control multi-process.

 Require